3DB (Melbourne): Stephanie Deste

 Stephanie Deste was an actor, dancer, beautician and radio broadcaster.
-For many years she was well known as one of Melbourne's eccentrics.

 Just after arriving in Australia in the late 1920s, Stephanie Deste broadcast Bible stories on the Australian Broadcasting Company, predecessor of the Australian Broadcasting Corporation.

 Her many quirks were particularly highlighted when she recommenced broadcasting, on 3UZ just after World War II, presenting beauty hints and live advertisements for her beauty salons during the morning women's programs.
 In the late 1940s, Stephanie Deste transferred to 3DB where she continued to broadcast until the early 1960s.
 As well as regular appearances in the morning programs, from 1954 she presented a half-hour program, Sunday Night with Stephanie Deste at 10.30 pm on a Sunday night.
 The program was sponsored by the Stephanie Deste Pty Ltd beauty salons.

 It is believed that this time-slot was the cheapest offered by 3DB at the time.
 As discussed above, as from 1 February 1954, 3DB began broadcasting 24 hours per day.
 Prior to this, the station had closed at 10:30 pm on Sundays.
 24-hour broadcasting at 3DB only lasted for a few months, and after this 3DB began closing at 1:00 am every morning.
 Every evening, a two-hour program called "The Dunlop Hours, Eleven 'til One" was broadcast after 11:00 pm.
-This meant that as from 1 February 1954, there was a half-hour gap in programming after 10:00 pm on Sundays, which is why Stephanie Deste was able to get this time-slot at very cheap rates.
+This meant that as from 1 February 1954, there was a half-hour gap in programming after 10:30 pm on Sundays, which is why Stephanie Deste was able to get this time-slot at very cheap rates.

 The program mainly consisted of interviews with show business personalities, both locals but, particularly, with artistes visiting from overseas.
 However, this eccentric program was usually more about Stephanie Deste than about the people she was interviewing.
 Despite its late time-slot, Sunday Night with Stephanie Deste was popular with show-biz aficionados.